An overview of Jersey company law03 Oct 2019

 A public company must deliver a copy of its audited accounts to the registrar of companies within 7 months after the end of the financial period covered by the accounts.
 A private company is not required to file accounts with the registrar.
 The form and content of company accounts is not specified in the Law but companies must prepare accounts in accordance with generally accepted accounting principles.

 Distributions (including dividends) can be made from company profits or any other reserves of the company (other than from a capital redemption reserve or nominal capital account).
-Other than in the case of an open-ended investment company which need only satisfy a simple solvency test, in order to make a distribution the directors of the company must make a solvency statement confirming that the company has sufficient resources to discharge its liabilities as they fall due and that the company will continue to have sufficient resources for the following 12 month period or until dissolution of the company, if earlier.
+Other than in the case of an open-ended investment company which need only satisfy a simple solvency test, in order to make a distribution which (i) reduces the net assets of the company or (ii) is in respect of shares which are required to be recognised as a liability in the accounts of the company, the directors of the company must make a solvency statement confirming (essentially) that the company has sufficient resources to discharge its liabilities as they fall due and that the company will continue to have sufficient resources for the following 12 month period or until dissolution of the company, if earlier.

-If an offer to buy all the shares in a company has been accepted by 90% or more of the shareholders, the offeror is entitled to give notice to the remaining shareholders, compelling them to sell the remaining shares on the terms of the offer.
+Under the takeover provisions, if an offer to buy all the shares in a company or all the shares of any class has been accepted by 90% or more of the relevant shareholders, the offeror is entitled to give notice to the remaining shareholders, compelling them to sell the remaining shares on the terms of the offer.
 An offeror is not entitled to compel the sale of shares after 4 months from the date of the initial offer, or if more than 2 months has expired since the 90% acceptance level was reached.

-Furthermore, where an offeror has received 90% or more acceptances in respect of a share offer, a remaining shareholder may require that the offeror acquire its shares on the offer terms.
+Furthermore, under these provisions, where an offeror has received 90% or more acceptances in respect of a share offer, a remaining shareholder may require that the offeror acquire its shares on the offer terms.

-Upon the approval of at least three quarters of the creditors or members of a company, the Royal Court has the power to sanction binding compromises or arrangements between a company and its creditors or members.
+Upon the approval of a majority in number representing at least three quarters in value of the creditors or at least three quarters of the voting rights of the members of a company, the Royal Court of Jersey has the power to sanction binding compromises or arrangements between a company and its creditors or members.

-The Law permits two or more Jersey companies to merge, resulting in one remaining company which has all the property and rights, and the combined liabilities and obligations, of each former company.
-A statutory merger can offer an attractive mechanism for group restructurings.
+The Law permits (i) two or more Jersey companies or (ii) an overseas company and a Jersey company, to merge resulting in one remaining company which has all the property and rights, and the combined liabilities and obligations, of each former entity.
+The Law also permits certain Jersey companies to be split into two or more companies.
+A statutory merger or demerger can offer an attractive mechanism for group restructurings; more information can be found on the Bedell Cristin website.

 Pursuant to the Law, and subject to the legislative requirements of the overseas jurisdiction, companies registered in Jersey may re-register as companies in another jurisdiction.
-Similarly, non-Jersey companies may register as Jersey companies using the statutory 'continuance' procedure.
+Similarly, non-Jersey companies may register as Jersey companies using the statutory migration ("continuance") procedure.
 The primary criterion in each case is that the company is solvent.
+More information about the migration of companies in and out of Jersey can be found on the Bedell Cristin website.

 In addition to the creation of ordinary companies, the Law allows for the creation of cell companies.
 A cell company, which can be created as either a protected cell company or an incorporated cell company, has many characteristics of an ordinary company.
 Cell companies can be created with limited or unlimited liability, as either a public or private company, with par value or no par value shares or with guarantee members.
 Save in respect of protected cells (which are not bodies corporate and do not have a legal identity separate from that of the protected cell company itself) cells are treated for all purposes as separate companies.